 Preparation is key!
 Avoid the last-minute scramble.
 Here's a list of things I recommend doing before you go on any vacation, but especially Disneyland:

 - Properly budget/save up for your trip.
 See all about that in PART 1 and pick up a copy of Disneyland On Any Budget for more money saving strategies before and during your trip.

 - Book condo/hotel/rental car.
 The earlier you book, the better deal you'll find!
 Read my car rental tips before renting a car.
 See PART 1 for detail and a video showing where we stayed.
 We stayed in a 3 bedroom condo for just $169/night, a crazy steal.
-Go to SuiteEscapes.com, and for FCF readers they are offering $159/night special on any remaining nights in April! (for new reservations only).
+Go to SuiteEscapes.com, and ask for your special FCF readers discount (for new reservations only).
 Just tell them you heard about them from here and you're good to go!
-They also offer deals when booking 7 nights or more, and will also offer $10 off per night on any other reservations outside of April for you Freebs.
+They also offer deals when booking 7 nights or more, just for you Freebs.

 - Book flights.
 Again, the earlier, the better!
 See my cheapest times to fly post for tips on flights.